TuurDutoit/local-router/README.md

 ### Router.off(string route, function callback)
 Removes the callback from this router, i.e. does the opposite of `router.on`.

-### Router.go(string route, [string data])
+### Router.go(string route, [any data])
 Redirect the browser to a route.
-If this route accepts a data string, the `data` string will be added after a dash.
+If this route accepts a data string, the encoded `data` string will be added after the separator.
 Here are a few examples:

 ```javascript